wrf/pdbcolor/README.md

 `color_by_identity(bychain=True)`

 Here the two proteins ARNT and HIF1a are colored red and green, respectively.
 Two conserved arginines (R102 and R30) are found interacting with the DNA helix, and two conserved leucines (L112 and L40) point to each other, possibly needed for the dimerization.
-There are more conserved residues in the HLH domain for ARNT than for HIF (8 vs 1), suggesting that despite the varied binding partners for ARNT/CYCLE/BMAL, including HIF, SIM, NPAS1/3, CLOCK, and AHR, it is likely that several of the bases that determine the binding motif are conserved across the ARNT-interacting region, and that the varied roles of these transcription factors are determined more by interactions with HIF and related proteins.
+There are more conserved residues in the HLH domain for ARNT than for HIF (8 vs 1), suggesting that despite the varied binding partners for ARNT/CYCLE/BMAL, including HIF, SIM, NPAS1/3, CLOCK, and AHR, it is likely that several of the residues that determine the binding motif are conserved across the ARNT-interacting region, and that the varied roles of these transcription factors are determined more by interactions with HIF and related proteins.

 ![4zpr_w_id.png](https://github.com/wrf/pdbcolor/blob/master/examples/4zpr_w_id.png)